buildit/twig/README.md

 Before running the tests make sure you are serving the app via `npm run serve`.
 Run `npm run test:e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+### Twig API Documentation

+The Twig API is documented using Swagger.
+If running Twig API locally, navigate to [http://localhost:3000/documentation](http://localhost:3000/documentation) to view the documentation.

 ## User Notes